 Revenue from vouchers issued by the Company and redeemable for goods in its stores, are recognized as deferred income at the point in time the Company makes the physical delivery of the vouchers to the customer, and are recognized as revenue in the statement of profit or loss at the point of time when the voucher is redeemed by its owner.
-As of 31 December 2019 and 2018, the outstanding balance to be redeemed amounts to \$25,324 and \$19,002, respectively.
+As of 31 December 2020, and 2019, the outstanding balance to be redeemed amounts to \$35,758 and \$25,324, respectively.

 e.
-Commissions
+Service charge commissions